Search

 Google Analytics sounds complicated -- and it is -- but since it will help you reach your reading audience, every author should have and use Analytics.
 But let's simplify by looking at just a couple of reports and ignoring the rest.

-One of the more useful reports tells you what people are looking it when they are on your website.
-When you know which pages they are spending time on, you can give them more of what they want and less of what they don't want.
-Then they'll stay on your site longer, come back more often and tell their friends so you can sell more books.
+This report is useful because it tells you what people are looking at when they are on your website.
+When you know on which pages they spend time you can give them more of what they want and less of what they don't.
+Then they'll stay on your site longer, come back more often, and tell their friends so you can sell more books.
 You'll also figure out where to stop wasting your time so you can focus on efforts that will give you a better return on your investment.

 Getting feedback can be inspirational, especially for writers who spend so much time alone with their computer.
-If you consider Google Analytics in that light, it's pretty interesting to peruse the reports and try to beat last month's numbers.
-Give it a try!
+If you consider GA4 in that light, it's pretty interesting to peruse the reports and then try beating last month's numbers.
+Take a look for yourself!

 Previous Article Use Google Analytics to Find Your Audience